loganpkg/spot/README.md

 newline to the ones specified.
 If called with only one argument, then the right comment string defaults to the newline.
 When called without any arguments, then comments are disabled.
-Text inside comments, and the comments themselves, are passed though to the output.
+Text inside comments, and the comments themselves, are passed through to the output.
 No interpretation is performed on text within comments, besides checking for the right comment string to know when to exit the comment.